robusta-dev/robusta/docs/installation.rst

     helm repo add robusta https://robusta-charts.storage.googleapis.com && helm repo update

 2. Specify your cluster's name and install Robusta using Helm.
-On some clusters this can take a while [#f2]_, so don't panic if it appears stuck:
+On some clusters this can take a while, so don't panic if it appears stuck:

 .. admonition:: Test clusters (e.g Kind, MiniKube, Colima)
     :class: important